 Samantha Albrecht, Co-Chair

-Voices Against Violence (VAV) has the goals of educating young lawyers and the public about the epidemic of domestic violence and encouraging advocacy for domestic violence victims through legislative initiative, pro bono service, and providing hands-on support to shelters and other programs aiding victims of domestic violence.
-VAV participates in shelter refurbishment projects, which include repainting, rebuilding, landscaping and other refurbishing needs.
+Voices Against Violence (VAV) has the goals of educating young lawyers and the public about the epidemic of domestic violence and encouraging advocacy for domestic violence victims through legislative initiative, pro bono service and providing hands-on support to shelters and other programs aiding victims of domestic violence.
+VAV participates in shelter refurbishment projects, which include repainting, rebuilding, landscaping, and other needs.
 Each fall, VAV runs a necessities and toiletries drive, collecting donations to deliver to shelters throughout the state.
 The program has expanded to further its reach and impart support in areas that may have less local funding.
+VAV organizes and hosts a free or reduced-cost CLE program on domestic violence and, through this CLE, works to educate young lawyers to represent victims of domestic violence on a number of issues.
 Finally, VAV is expanding into new areas with plans to design, print and distribute informational materials and support a statewide initiative to bring dating and domestic violence education and prevention programs into high schools.
-VAV is always looking for new ideas and seeking new committee members to assist in furthering the goals of the program in combatting domestic violence.
+VAV is always looking for new ideas and seeking new committee members to help further the goals of the program in combating domestic violence.